Khalidashraf141/my-vscode-project/Exception Handling/REVIEW QUESTIONS/CognitiveDomain.md

 13.9 Explain when to use multiple catch handler

-Multiple catch handlers are used when a single tyr block may throw different types of exceptions, and each exception requires a different handling action.
+Multiple catch handlers are used when a single try block may throw different types of exceptions, and each exception requires a different handling action.

 Why Multiple catch Blocks are Needed
 Use Multiple catch handlers when: